How to Do Conversion Copywriting in 3 Easy Steps

 Take for example online learning course platform Coursera’s headline which only uses three words and is followed by a subheader that identifies what this supposed “learning” pertains to.
 It’s quick-witted, catchy, powerful, and even includes a free offer below.

 Conversion copywriting, on the other hand, is not just concerned with generating revenue but is more geared towards satisfying your customer journey.
 This means a conversion copywriter focuses on a macro perspective of how their copies can enhance a brand’s digital campaigns.
+They take into consideration granular aspects such as the digital advertising channels on which these ads will be discovered, among many other things.

 Simply put, conversion copy integrates the various disciplines in writing for SEO, UX Design, Content, PPC, and Social Media.
 All these are grounded on a data-driven process that works well within a digital marketing framework.